 However, in a high fan-out situation, where a trigger source has to drive many nodes, the load can be too high.
-The trigger input can then be set in a high impedance mode and a bussed connection can be used, Figure 13 (a) an external source is driving the array of ADQ digitizers.
-In Figure 13 (b) one of the ADQ digitizer is used as a master and is driving signals to the array of ADQ digitzers.
+The trigger input can then be set in a high impedance mode and a bussed connection can be used, Figure 14.
+In Figure 14 (a) an external source is driving the array of ADQ digitizers.
+In Figure 14 (b) one of the ADQ digitizer is used as a master and is driving signals to the array of ADQ digitzers.
 One has to be careful with the trigger distribution network to handle the reflections.
 If the trigger is periodic, reflections are less critical and can be handled.
-For more information on reflections, see application note [8].